Birth Options In Newcastle and the Lower Hunter

 “The John” has three birthing zones – the Birth Suite (previously called the Labour Ward), the Birth Centre (for low risk birthing parents under the care of the JHH Birth Centre Team Midwives) and the operating theatre for caesarean births.

-FYI - The Birth Centre has some (but not all) rooms with baths, the Birth Suite doesn’t have any.
+FYI - The Birth Centre has some (but not all) rooms with baths, and the Birth Suite doesn’t have any.

+Women with uncomplicated pregnancies have the options of “shared care” (that means some appointments with NSW Health and some with their GP) or using community antenatal clinics for check ups during pregnancy.
+If you take this route you will birth in the Birth Suite.
 If you birth at the Birth Suite, it is unlikely you will have a known midwife on duty at the time of your birth.
 If you go through the JHH Birth Centre Team Midwives program, you have a better chance of having previously met your midwife.

 You can read more about JHH options and take a virtual tour of the facilities here.

-Specialty support teams available at JHH include: Birra-Li – for Aboriginal and/or Torres Strait Islander women, or women having an Aboriginal and/or Torres Strait Islander baby.
+• Birra-Li – for Aboriginal and/or Torres Strait Islander women, or women having an Aboriginal and/or Torres Strait Islander baby.

-Specialist and M3 teams – for women with complicated pregnancies and/or obstetric conditions.
+• Specialist and M3 teams – for women with complicated pregnancies and/or obstetric conditions.

-There are also Family Care Teams for mothers with special needs, the Multicultural Health Unit for families from Culturally and Linguistically Diverse Backgrounds, Aboriginal Liaison Officers to assist Aboriginal and Torres Strait Islander patients, and support for mothers with differing needs (e.g. drug and alcohol services, counselling and social work, dietetics, and physiotherapy).
+• There are also Family Care Teams for mothers with special needs, the Multicultural Health Unit for families from Culturally and Linguistically Diverse Backgrounds, Aboriginal Liaison Officers to assist Aboriginal and Torres Strait Islander patients, and support for mothers with differing needs (e.g. drug and alcohol services, counselling and social work, dietetics, and physiotherapy).

 Some private obstetricians also work at JHH.
-Your antenatal appointments would take place at their consulting rooms, and you would birth in the Birth Suite or operating theatre.
+Your antenatal appointments would take place at their private consulting rooms, and you would birth in the Birth Suite or operating theatre.
 Your obstetrician would not necessarily personally attend your birth, unless you undergo a scheduled caesarean section.
-Gap fees would be applicable (this is on top of your pubic health fund fees) for the outside-of-hospital consults.
+Gap fees would be applicable (this is on top of your private health fund fees) for the outside-of-hospital consults.

 Birth stats for JHH